nyambiblaise/GTFOBin-Lists-HTML-Database/README.md

 # GTFOBin-Lists-HTML-Database
-Easily search for binaries with SUID perms
+Easily search for binaries with SUID permissions